NLnetLabs/rpki-doc/source/krill/installation.rst

 Nodejs and Yarn
 """""""""""""""

-Fear not.
-There is no need to run nodejs when you run krill!
+Fear not I. There is no need to run nodejs when you run krill!

+Fear not II.
+We have plans to use vue.js as a static library, and remove the dependency on Nodejs and Yarn altogether.

-However, nodejs and yarn are used for development of the Vue.js based user interface.
+However, for the moment, nodejs and yarn are used for development of the Vue.js based user interface.
 Vue.js uses small components in development.
 The stuff that you find under ``./ui/dev/src``.
 As part of the build process these components are used to generate minified HTML, CSS and JS under the ``./ui/dist`` folder.